 Fitting a disc brake as a main brake has always been a popular choice and tandems can accommodate a lot more braking power at the rear than their solo counterparts.
 Whilst activating a powerful brake on the rear of a solo bike can result in the back wheel locking up, this is unlikely to happen on a tandem because they are inherently more stable than solo bikes, with more rider weight over the rear wheel and a long wheelbase.

 Front disc brakes are a great idea, however, there are some drawbacks to having your disc brakes on the front of a tandem.
 Firstly, disc brakes exert a lot of force at the end of the fork and the fork needs to be stiffer to take this force.
 This can create a harsher ride.
 Secondly, to accommodate the brake at the front, the wheel has to be dished.
 This means that one side of the spokes have to be under greater tension to line the centre of the hub to the rim, which lessens its strength.

 Tandems were fitted with drag brakes for many years.
 Whilst these were great for retarding speed, they weren’t as powerful as modern disc brakes.
 The most popular drag brake was made by Arai, who stopped their production several years ago and they have been superseded by the lighter, more powerful modern disc brake.

 How many brakes does a tandem need?

-In our opinion, tandem bikes need three brakes.
+In our opinion, we like to see three brakes on a tandem, but two is often sufficient for a lot of our customers. .
 One brake isn’t enough, but two modern brakes are powerful enough to stop all but the heaviest of riders and their luggage.
 However, if you only have two brakes and one fails, you’ll be walking.